 Topics include: The agile mindset; The need to understand problems before focusing on solutions; Prioritisation and goal decompositions before focusing on solutions; Analysis techniques such as user stories, personas and scenarios; Planning and management of iterations

-The new edition of this book provides 99 possible techniques and applies them within a framework of stages.
-It complements Business Analysis (ed Debra Paul, Donald Yeates and James Cadle), also published by BCS, and offers a more detailed description of the techniques used in business analysis, together with practical advice on their application.
+The new edition is fully updated and presents 123 essential techniques aligned to the BA Service Framework.
+It complements Business Analysis 4th Edition (Debra Paul and James Cadle), also published by BCS, and offers a more detailed description of the techniques used in business analysis, together with practical advice on their application.

 Systems development is the process of creating and maintaining information systems, including hardware, software, data, procedures and people.
 It combines technical expertise with business knowledge and management skill.
 This practical book provides a comprehensive introduction to the topic and can also be used as a handy reference guide by those already working in the field.
 It discusses key topics of systems development such as lifecycles, development approaches, requirements engineering and how to make a business case, among others.
 It is the only textbook that supports the BCS Certificate in Systems Development.

 Introducing Systems Development offers a concise introduction to systems analysis and design, suitable for undergraduates on Computer Science or Business Studies programs.
 Based on Steve Skidmore's previous two books, Introducing Systems Analysis and Introducing Systems Design, this comprehensive text retains the strong practical emphasis that characterised these texts.

 Written by AssistKD's Debbie Paul and James Cadle, along with Phillipa Thomas, this book looks at the importance of strong interpersonal skills; a requirement in any business environment.
 The importance of these skills cannot be overstated in today's business world particularly in the light of current economic conditions.